-When you run the Get-MailboxStatistics cmdlet to verify the status of a mailbox quota in a Microsoft Exchange Server 2013 or Microsoft Exchange Server 2016 environment, the StorageLimitStatus field in the results is empty.
+Empty StorageLimitStatus field when you run the Get-MailboxStatistics cmdlet in Exchange Server 2013 or Exchange Server 2016

 Unlike versions of Exchange Server Information Store earlier than Exchange Server 2013 Information Store, the new Information Store does not cache the values of mailbox quotas.
 Therefore, the Information Store makes frequent calls to Active Directory to retrieve the values of mailbox quotas for each mailbox that is specified in the Get-MailboxStatistics cmdlet.
 Because of the frequent calls to Active Directory, you may experience poor performance in Exchange Server.
 To avoid poor performance in Exchange Server, the default Get-MailboxStatistics cmdlet does not retrieve the mailbox quotas and does not display a value in the StorageLimitStatus field.